3lvis/Sync/README.md

 * Thread safe saving, we handle retrieving and storing objects in the right threads
 * Diffing of changes, updated, inserted and deleted objects (which are automatically purged for you)
 * Auto-mapping of relationships (one-to-one, one-to-many and many-to-many)
-* Smart-updates, only updates your NSManagedObjects if the server values are different (useful when using NSFetchedResultsController delegates)
+* Smart-updates, only updates your `NSManagedObject`s if the server values are different (useful when using `NSFetchedResultsController` delegates)
 * Uniquing, Core Data does this based on `objectID`s, we use your remote key (such as `id`) for this

 ## Interface